TamanHassan/Gym-review/frontend/README.md

 - Handles login/logout
 - Manages component visibility based on auth

-## 🔒 Security

 ### Token Management

 **What we do:**
-- ✅ Token stored in browser memory only (Firebase SDK)
+-  Token stored in browser memory only (Firebase SDK)
-- ✅ Token never exposed in code
+-  Token never exposed in code
-- ✅ Token automatically refreshed by SDK
+-  Token automatically refreshed by SDK
-- ✅ Token sent in `Authorization` header only
+-  Token sent in `Authorization` header only

 **What we DON'T do:**
-- ❌ Store token in localStorage
+-  Store token in localStorage
-- ❌ Store token in sessionStorage
+-  Store token in sessionStorage
-- ❌ Log token to console
+-  Log token to console
-- ❌ Include token in URL/cookies
+-  Include token in URL/cookies

 ### API Requests